OlgaBochkaryova/website/content/cookbook.md

 **🌍 WebTool** [YASS](https://bioinfo.lifl.fr/yass/yass.php) ([paper](https://nar.oxfordjournals.org/cgi/content/abstract/33/suppl_2/W540)) - a DNA local alignment tool based on an efficient and sensitive filtering algorithm.
 It applies transition-constrained seeds to specify the most probable conserved motifs between homologous sequences, combined with a flexible hit criterion used to identify groups of seeds that are likely to exhibit significant alignments.

-**🔧 Tool** [PAREBRICK](https://pypi.org/project/PaReBrick/) - a tool takes synteny blocks and a phylogenetic tree as input and outputs rearrangement events, such as inversions, insertions, deletions and multiplications, sorted by their parallelism score.
-PaReBrick is written in Python and is available on GitHub.
+**🔧 Tool** [PAREBRICK](https://pypi.org/project/PaReBrick/) ([paper]) - a  tool  to  identify  parallelrearrangements in bacterial population.
+It takes synteny blocks and a phylogenetic tree as input and outputs rearrangement events, such as inversions, insertions, deletions and multiplications.
+The tool tests each rearrangement for consistency with a tree and sorts the events by their parallelism score.
+As various molecular mechanisms might be responsible for variations in blocks content,  the tool provides diagrams of the neighbors for each block of interest allowing the detection of horizontally transferred blocks or its extra copies as well as the inversions in which copied blocks are involved.

 ## phylogenetics